drawable/fluss/README.md

 fluss is an opinionated application framework for the frontend and the backend.
 It is an interpretation of the [flux architecture](http://facebook.github.io/flux/) that establishes a unidirectional flow of data through the application.

-fluss is written in Typescript.
+fluss is written in Typescript but it can be used in JavaScript perfectly.
 It can be used on the frontend and on the backend.
 Views created with [React](http://facebook.github.io/react/) are the target but fluss has no dependencies whatsoever to React.
 Using other view technologies is possible.

 ## Main features

 * Streams: A simple stream implementation for reactive programming.
 * Stores: An implementation of record stores and array stores for keeping application state.
   These provide reactive streams for updates.
 Stores can be nested.
-They provide an immutable proxy.
+Stores provide an immutable proxy.
 * Actions.
 Really simple.
 You need to provide the functions yourself or call a generic dispatcher function.
 * A Plugin-System that allows the developer to encapsulate the functionality behind an action in one class.
 It provides an